yatli/arch-linux-arm-clockworkpi/README.md

 # Introduction

 This document will walk you through installing [Arch Linux ARM](https://archlinuxarm.org/) on the DevTerm A06.
-At the time of writing, only Armbian is supported on the DevTerm.

-We will create a root file system based on the **rock64** architecture (rk3328).
+We will create a root file system based on the **rock64** architecture (rk3328), which the A06 is based on.
 This will include patching our bootloader and kernel with the patches provided by ClockworkPi.
-Technically, the DevTerm A06's architecture is based on the rk3399.

 ## Quickstart